riceissa/material-conditional/source.md

 is itching to get started with proof-based math, but just finds the truth table for the conditional plain confusing.
 This means that I won't be explaining all of formal logic from scratch.
-I'll only be explaining the conceptually tricky parts that are not covered in most books.
+I'll only be explaining the conceptually and philosophically tricky parts that are not covered in most books.

 Also, because this essay is intended for people pursuing mathematics, I will only be discussing how the "if ..., then ..." statement is used in